Nagara River: Outline

 Also, famous for being a clear-flowing river, it has been named one of the "Three Clear-Flowing Rivers in Japan," along with the Kakita River in Shizuoka Prefecture and the Shimanto River in Kōchi Prefecture.
 In 1985, the middle section of the Nagara River was named to "Japan's 100 Famous Waters."
-Also, it was included among Japan's top bathing areas in both 1988 and 2001.
+It was included among Japan's top bathing areas in 1988 and again in 2001.
 The river is also a popular tourist destination because of Nagaragawa Onsen, a collection of natural hot springs (mostly in the city of Gifu) that are known for their high iron content.

-Downstream, the Nagara River converges and diverges with the Kiso and Ibi rivers at multiple times.
+Downstream, the Nagara River converges and diverges with the Kiso and Ibi rivers multiple times.
 Though the Nagara River is considered part of the Kiso River system, various construction projects over the years have kept the two rivers separate all the way to the mouth of the river.

 Other construction projects had previously changed the flow of the river, too.
 Up until the Shōwa period, two minor rivers diverged from the Nagara River in the heart of the city of Gifu, but construction in 1939 created the current path of the river through the system.
 As a result of this construction, about 160 ha of land was recovered, upon which the Gifu Memorial Center, schools, and other buildings were built.